codeworksacademy/king_of_pong/Practice-Technical-Interview/readme.md

   - Render to the page in the largest heading `Doubles Tournament`
   - Add an element with the id `teams` to the page.
     - Nested within the `teams` element you will add three additional elements *take these one at a time*.
-    - Add an element with the classes `team`, and `cameroon-challengers`
+    - Add an element with the classes `team`, and `daring-durians`
     - Add an element with the class `versus` and add the versus image to this element
-    - Add an element with the classes `team`, and `rwanda-rampage`
+    - Add an element with the classes `team`, and `rambutan-rampage`
   - Inside of each of the team elements you will need to render the team name in *italics*
-  - Render an image element for `Thorsten` and `Yubi` from the images folder for team `CameraRoom Challengers`
+  - Render an image element for `Thorsten` and `Yubi` from the images folder for team `Daring Durians`
-  - Render an image element for `Georgie` and `Sprinkles` from the images folder for team `Rwanda Rampage`
+  - Render an image element for `Georgie` and `Sprinkles` from the images folder for team `Rambutan Rampage`
 2. **CSS - Styling the Page**
   - Apply the following styles
     - Change the page background to use the variable `--page-bg`